eficode-academy/oidc-oauth2-katas/README.md

 # OIDC and OAuth2 Katas

-Exercises for the [Eficode Academy](https://www.eficode.com/academy) *Securing APIs and Web Applications with OIDC and OAuth2* training.
+Exercises for the [Eficode Academy](https://www.eficode.com/academy) *OIDC and OAuth2 - Securing APIs and Web Applications* training.

 ## Exercise Overview